corda/corda-docs-portal/content/en/docs/corda-os/4.8/tut-two-party-contract.md

 ### Apply signer constraints

-You must require both the lender and the borrower to be required signers on the transaction.
+You must ensure that both the lender and the borrower are **required signers** on the transaction.
 A transaction’s required signers is equal to the union of all the signers listed on the commands.
 You will therefore extract the signers from the `Create` command you retrieved earlier.